Table of Contents

 Paris Cafe Culture

-But, to be frank, French coffee was a dark, bitter experience at real-life Paris cafes until recently.
+To be frank, drinking French coffee has traditionally been a dark, bitter experience at cafes in Paris.
 Clearly, Voltaire and Victor Hugo were more concerned about the quality of their spirited conversations than la qualité du café.

 Fun Fact